gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-AIPScannerConfiguration.md

 ```

-This command gets the the optional configuration for the Azure Information Protection scanner.
-The configuration displayed includes the scan mode of discovery, file details are preserved, and successfully labeled files are reported.
+This command gets the current configuration settings for the Azure Information Protection scanner.
+In this example, the output shows that the scanner is using default values for its settings.
+The one exception is the justification message, which has been specified.

+- The scanner is in discovery mode for reporting purposes only.
+Labels are not applied to files.

+- The scanner will apply a different label to a file that's already labeled only when these files have been labeled by the current scanner account.

+- The scanner will not overwrite file attributes when a file is labeled.

+- The reports contains details of files that were successfully labeled.

+- The scanner will run one time and then stop the service, rather than run continuously.

+- The string "Reclassified by Azure Information Protection Scanner" is supplied and logged when the scanner applies a label that requires justification.

+- No specific account is specified for the Rights Management owner when a file is protected, so default values are used.

 ## PARAMETERS